Looking for a sperm donor?

 Sperm donation is the process when a man (known as the sperm donor) donates his semen to a recipient with the intention of it being used to achieve a pregnancy.
 The aim is to produce a baby in a woman who is not the man’s sexual partner.
 Sperm donated in this way is known as donor sperm.

 A donor may decide to donate his sperm directly to a recipient or via a clinic known as a sperm bank or fertility clinic.
-Sperm donation is most commonly undertaken at a fertility clinic however home insemination is becoming more common.
+Although most people undergo Sperm donation at a fertility clinic, more and more singles and couples choose to conceive via home insemination.
 Single or lesbian people may sometimes use a known donor if they want the donor to be involved with the child’s upbringing.
-In the past few years it has increasingly been used as a way for single women also known as choice mothers to achieve a pregnancy.
+Recently it has increasingly been used as a way for single women to achieve a pregnancy.
 Some clinics report that lesbian couples and single women make up 70% of the people using their service.

-One of the main risks of a using a known donor rather than a fertility clinic is that the donor will not have undergone the extensive screening which is undertaken when a donor registers at a fertility clinic.
+Whereas those who opt for a sperm donor in a fertility clinic can be assured that their donor will have undergone extensive screening, this won’t necessary be the case with a known donor.
 Advice regarding infertility screening can be gained from a GP or through a fertility clinic.

 Another consideration is the legal responsibility of the donor.
 Known donors may be seen as the child’s legal father unless legal donor agreements have been drawn up in advance.
 The decision to use a sperm donor should be discussed at length.
 It should not be a decision made without considering every potential problem.
 Not all couples will feel comfortable with the prospect of bringing up a child who they are not biologically related to.
 Counsellors are available to discuss all possible points to consider.
 This is particularly important when using a known donor.